trueagi-io/pln-experimental/docs/use-cases/next-token-prediction/next-token-prediction.md

 ```

 where `<{I:1}>` represents a truth value corresponding to the
-Dirichlet distribution obained from setting a count of 1 to token `I`,
+Dirichlet distribution obained by setting a count of 1 to token `I`,
 and zero to everything else.
 Doing next token prediction would then
 amount of evaluating the truth value of `IthToken` for a new index.